 What Tools & Technology do Recreational Therapists Use?

 Below is a list of the types of tools and technologies that Recreational Therapists may use on a daily basis:

 - Microsoft PowerPoint

 - Musical instrument digital interface MIDI software

-What education is needed to be a Recreational Therapist?
+What education or degrees do I need to become a Recreational Therapist?

 How Long Does it Take to Become a Recreational Therapist?

 Those thinking about becoming a Recreational Therapist might also be interested in the following careers: